-The Nest thermostat is one of the best-selling smart thermostats you can buy.
+The Nest thermostat is one of the top-selling smart thermostats on the market today.
 And for good reason.
-It learns your temperature preferences and makes an energy-efficient schedule to match.
-And through geofencing with your phone, the Nest Learning Thermostat and Nest E are aware of when you’re at your house or gone and can adjust temps to help you save even more.
+It picks up on your temperature preferences and creates an energy-efficient schedule to match.
+And by geofencing with your phone, the Nest Learning Thermostat and Nest E realize when you’re at your house or away and can change settings to help you save even more.

-The Nest is compatible with a vast range of 24-volt heating and cooling systems, but it’s always a smart idea to check the Nest thermostat compatibility checker before getting one.
-Don’t forget to contact your energy supplier for valuable rebates, since you could be able to get a Nest for free or close to it.
+The Nest is compatible with a vast range of 24-volt heating and cooling systems, but it’s always a good idea to use the Nest thermostat compatibility checker before getting one.
+Don’t forget to contact your energy supplier for valuable rebates, because you might be able to get a Nest for free or close to it.

-Once you’ve checked it’s compatible, you can either hook it up yourself or hire a HVAC professional like Connolly Electric & Mechanical.
-If you’re putting it in on your own, you’ll see a terminal for the C-wire, or common wire.
+Once you’ve confirmed it’s compatible, you can either wire it without help or call a HVAC specialist like Connolly Electric & Mechanical.
+If you’re putting it in yourself, you’ll spot a terminal for the C-wire, or common wire.
 This wire is only used for powering your thermostat.
 If your house or HVAC system is older, you might not have one of these wires.
-In the majority of cases, Nest says this isn’t a problem because the thermostat can get adequate power from other heating and cooling wires.
+In the majority of cases, Nest says this isn’t a problem because the thermostat can pull enough power from other heating and cooling wires.

-In some cases, your heating and cooling system might require that C-wire.
+In some instances, your heating and cooling system may have to have that C-wire.
 And here’s why.

 Why Your Nest Keeps Losing Power and Other Problems

-The Google Nest Thermostat is a step up from aging programmable thermostats that use a combination of wiring and AA batteries for power.
-It uses a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and operate your heating and cooling system.
+The Google Nest Thermostat is better than older programmable thermostats that use a combination of wiring and AA batteries for power.
+It uses a rechargeable lithium-ion battery and wiring to connect to Wi-Fi, power its digital display and turn on your heating and cooling system.

-If it can’t receive ample electricity, Nest says you may encounter some of these problems:
+If it can’t get adequate electricity, Nest says you could encounter some of these problems:

 - Bad battery life.